michael-tiller/lostmud/README.md

 This codebase is derived from the Diku/ROM/ROT MUD family and remains subject to their original license terms (including attribution and non-commercial restrictions).
 See the original license files and headers in the source for details.

-Additional changes and extensions by Michael Tiller are provided under the MIT License.
+Additional changes and extensions by Michael Tiller are provided under the MIT License, to the extent permitted by the original licenses.

 See `LICENSE` for the MIT license text.